-Revenue from product sales is recorded at the net sales price (transaction price), which includes estimates of variable consideration for which reserves are established and are based on limited rights to return in accordance with our return policy as well as various incentives offered within contracts between us and our Customers, health care providers, payors and other indirect customers relating to sales of our products.
+Revenue from product sales is recorded at the net sales price (transaction price), which includes estimates of variable consideration for which reserves are established and are based on various incentives that are offered within contracts between us and our Customers, health care providers, payors and other indirect customers relating to sales of our products.
 These reserves are based on the amounts earned or to be claimed on the related sales.
 These reserves include: